My Story – How It All Started….

-Back then was the time of movies like War Games… The Cold War was on – and kids like m were doing everything we could to get into, but stay out of trouble…
+Back then was the time of movies like War Games… The Cold War was upon us – and kids like me were doing everything we could to get into, but stay out of trouble…

-Computer bulletin board systems, or BBS’s where the rage.
-I ran one called Sesame Street using the alias of The Cookie Monster.
+From the ages of 13 to 19 I ran a computer bulletin board system, or BBS called Sesame Street.
+I was then known as The Cookie Monster.
 I did this for a few hacking/pirate groups – one being Rowdy American Distributors.

-Well, in reality, it was a lot like a website today.
-Except rather than typing in www.whatever.com, you’d dial a phone number and connect directly to some other computer somewhere in the world.
-This was back when you had to pay to call 15 miles away – but we didn’t care – we figured out ways to do it on someone else’s dime.
+To put things in perspective, BBS’s were a lot like websites today, except rather than typing in www.whatever.com, you’d dial a phone number and connect directly to some other computer somewhere in the world.

-Back then we had pages, links, forums, walls.
+Back then we had pages, links, forums and walls just like websites do today.
 People signed up and joined for access.
-It was the pre-internet.

-Ironically, it was the linking together of these bulletin boards that formed the modern day commercial internet – via Genie, Compuserve and other services.
+Ironically, it was the linking together of these bulletin boards that formed the modern day commercial internet – via CompuServe, Prodigy, Genie and even AOL along with other services.

 My First Job in Sales…